Easy Vegetarian Taco Soup

 - Sliced avocado

-- A dollop of sour cream or plain Greek yogurt
+- Dollop of sour cream or plain Greek yogurt

 - Chopped cilantro